-Temitayo Fagbenle is a 17-year-old Rookie Reporter of Nigerian descent.
+Temitayo Fagbenle is an 18-year-old Rookie Reporter of Nigerian descent.
 She attends high school in Manhattan and will graduate in January 2014.
 In college Temi plans to major in Chillness with a minor in Social Justice.
 She's blunt, hilarious, and very poker-faced most of the time, but when excited she's known to make baby dinosaur noises.
 Temi dislikes phonies, though is willing to admit the very one who popularized the term is, in fact, a phony himself.

 Biology makes teenagers want to stay up later, but school means they've got to be up early.